There was in fact no correlation between exiting phase gates on time and project success…the data suggested the inverse might be true.

 Base Milestones on Objective Evidence

-Clearly, the phase gate model does not mitigate risk as intended.
+Clearly, the phase-gated model does not mitigate risk as intended.
 A different approach is needed.
 Principle #4 – Build incrementally with fast, integrated learning cycles provides elements of the solution to this dilemma.

 What is actually measured at these critical integration points is subject to the nature and the type of system being built.
 But the point is that the system can be measured, assessed, and evaluated by the relevant stakeholders frequently, and throughout the solution development life cycle.
 This provides the financial, technical, and fitness-for-purpose governance needed to ensure that the continuing investment will produce a commensurate return.

 Learn More Oosterwal, Dantar P. The Lean Machine: How Harley-Davidson Drove Top-Line Growth and Profitability with Revolutionary Lean Product Development.
 Amacom, 2010.